lishiyo/frontier-tower-coordination-bot/memory-bank/systemPatterns.md

     *   Modules: `user_service.py`, `proposal_service.py`, `submission_service.py`, `context_service.py`.
     *   **Responsibilities (General):** Encapsulate the main business logic (use cases) of the application.
 They are the orchestrators.
         *   `UserService`: Manages user registration (implicit on first interaction), retrieval.
         *   `ProposalService`: Handles proposal creation (including orchestrating conversational context gathering), editing, cancellation, closing (triggered by scheduler), and retrieval.
 Supports multi-channel functionality where proposals can be posted to different authorized channels, either specified during DM conversation or detected when initiated in-channel.
+It also triggers the embedding and indexing of proposal title and description in `VectorDBService` upon proposal creation or update.
         *   `SubmissionService`: Handles recording and validation of votes (multiple-choice) and free-form text submissions.
         *   `ContextService`: Manages the RAG pipeline – adding documents/context (from proposers via `/add_doc <proposal_id>` or admins via `/add_global_doc`), editing/deleting these documents, processing queries (`/ask`), interacting with `LLMService` for answer generation/clustering and `VectorDBService` for retrieval.
 It also handles intelligent help requests by using `LLMService` to interpret user questions against the `bot_commands.md` documentation.
+For `/ask` queries specifically targeting proposals, it orchestrates intent analysis (via `LLMService`), structured querying of proposals (via `ProposalRepository`), semantic search of proposal content (via `VectorDBService`), and LLM-based synthesis of the final answer.
     *   **Interactions:** `Repositories` (for data persistence), other `CoreServices` if necessary, `LLMService`, `VectorDBService`, `TelegramUtils` (for direct notifications if needed).

 5.  **`ExternalServices` (`app/services/`)**
     *   Modules: `llm_service.py`, `vector_db_service.py`, `scheduling_service.py`.
     *   **Responsibilities (General):** Abstract interactions with external systems or complex shared functionalities.
         *   `LLMService`: Manages all interactions with the OpenAI API (or other LLM providers).
-This includes generating embeddings, getting chat completions for Q&A, parsing natural language for proposal durations, clustering free-form submissions, and answering natural language questions based on provided context text (e.g., for the enhanced `/help` command using `bot_commands.md`).
+This includes generating embeddings, getting chat completions for Q&A, parsing natural language for proposal durations, clustering free-form submissions, answering natural language questions based on provided context text (e.g., for the enhanced `/help` command using `bot_commands.md`), and intent analysis and entity extraction for complex `/ask` queries related to proposals.
         *   `VectorDBService`: Manages all interactions with the vector database (ChromaDB).
 Stores, searches, and retrieves text embeddings/chunks.
+This includes managing a dedicated collection for proposal text embeddings (`proposals_content`) and searching proposal embeddings with metadata filtering.
         *   `SchedulingService`: Configures and runs `APScheduler`.
 Defines scheduled jobs (e.g., checking for proposal deadlines) that trigger actions in `CoreServices`.
     *   **Interactions:** External APIs (OpenAI), ChromaDB library, `APScheduler` library, `CoreServices`.